Jeff Hanson - Changing the World Through Art

 Philanthropic artist and friend Jeff Hanson passed away Sunday, December 21st, surrounded by his loved ones.
 He began painting watercolor notecards while undergoing chemotherapy at age 12.
 His artistic gift and giving spirit grew from there.

 Alzheimer's Disease is a progressive and deadly form of dementia that is not part of the natural aging process.
 It is the 7th leading cause of death in the United States and it is on the rise.
 Over 5 million Americans have been diagnosed with Alzheimer's.
 Mostly, they are cared for by over 10 million loved ones.

 Current brain research shows that some forms of mental exercise, like jigsaw puzzles, can slow the progression of this disease.
 Jigsaw puzzles are especially helpful as they stimulate multiple areas of the brain at once.
-Traditional jigsaws, however, are too difficult for advanced Alzheimer patients, causing agitation and frustration.
+Traditional jigsaws, however, are too difficult for advanced Alzheimer's patients, causing agitation and frustration.

 Our puzzles were inspired by the work of Max Wallack, a family caregiver who saw, firsthand, the impact of Alzheimer's on his great grandmother, and the calming effect of jigsaw puzzles.
-When Max was 12, he created www.PuzzlesToRemember.org for collecting and distributing puzzles to Alzheimer's patients.
+When Max was 12, he created class www.PuzzlesToRemember.orgclass class for collecting and distributing puzzles to Alzheimer's patients.
 From January through June of 2012, Max's organization has donated over 5,000 puzzles throughout all of North America.
 These puzzles include new, Puzzles to Remember from Springbok as well as "gently used" puzzles in a variety of formats Max collects himself and distributes, via financial help from American Express.